SoftwareAG/c8y-releasenotes/content/release-10-13-0/announcements-10-13-0.md

 - Warning messages are now logged for Cumulocity IoT queries where `pageSize` is below 50 and `currentPage` is not set (default).
   This is because setting a small `pageSize` without setting `currentPage` can result in queries that run very slowly.
-  For example, to request the first 20 items, you have to set `pageSize` to 20 and `currentPage` to 1.
+  For example, to request the first 20 items, you must set `pageSize` to 20 and `currentPage` to 1.
   See also [Paging Cumulocity IoT queries](https://documentation.softwareag.com/apama/v10-11/apama10-11/apama-webhelp/index.html#page/apama-webhelp%2Fco-ConApaAppToExtCom_cumulocity_paging_cumulocity_queries.html) in the Apama documentation.